 So in particular there’s value in finding good Qantas redemptions right now, given the Citi ThankYou transfer bonus.
 Being able to transfer points at a 1:1.25 ratio is a great deal.

+Probably the most well-rounded card for earning ThankYou points is the Citi Premier℠ Card.
 The card has a $95 annual fee that’s waived for the first 12 months, and offers triple points on travel and gas, and double points on dining and entertainment.

 Qantas redemption rates on EL AL

 Qantas has a distance based award chart.
 For travel on most partner airlines, here’s their redemption chart: